 Murray earned a bachelor's in interdisciplinary liberal studies in 2007 and a master's in education (pre-K–8) in 2008 from James Madison University.

-"I hope students remember me as an encourager and a person who believed in them.
-I hope they see me as the person who helped them to..." (read more)
+"I hope students remember me as an encourager and a..." (read more)